swarnimcodes/smarniw.xyz/content/posts/turepo.md

 well as when I'm programming _recreationally_.
-Everytime I have to take certain actions through GitHub's web UI, I have to navigate away from my code editor to my browser, create a new browser tab, manually enter the URL of the project at hand, pray that the browser's auto-complete completes the correct URL, and the proceed with whatever I wanted to accomplish; be it merging pull requests or what not.
+Everytime I have to take certain actions through GitHub's web UI, I have to navigate away from my code editor to my browser, create a new browser tab, manually enter the URL of the project at hand, pray that the browser's auto-complete completes the correct URL, and then proceed with whatever I wanted to accomplish; be it merging pull requests and what not.

-This had to be either repeated or I would have to give real-estate to the project's github in my browser at all times to prevent repeating this action.
+This had to be either repeated or I would have to give real-estate to the project's GitHub in my browser at all times to prevent repeating this action.
 This always bugged me but I never thought of solving this, since it is a relatively minor inconvenience; until I saw the video and realised how much unnecessary mental overload would I have been relieved of if I had solved this